 - Post-menopause.
 It’s common knowledge that the hot flashes often occurring in the course of menopause can impede sleep, but hormone-related sleep struggles can continue well beyond menopause as well.
 The lifestyle changes outlined above might help.

-As providers of the top home care services in St. Louis and surrounding areas, Compassionate Nursing Services can assist with senior sleep difficulties in a number of ways as well.
+As providers of the top elderly care in St. Louis and surrounding areas, Compassionate Nursing Services can assist with senior sleep difficulties in a number of ways as well.
 Reach out to us at 314-432-4312 to arrange for a free in-home meeting to learn more!
 And visit our Service Area page to find out if our professional home care services for seniors are available in your area.